integr8ly/delorean/docs/ocm/README.md

 export OCM_CLUSTER_REGION=<REPLACE_ME> - optional if not using default eu-west-1
 ```

+To create the cluster.json correctly, please make sure you have exported the variables mentioned in BYOVPC/CCS section above also.

 4. Create cluster template: `make ocm/cluster.json`

 This command will generate `ocm/cluster.json` file with generated cluster name.
 This file will be used as a template to create your cluster via OCM CLI.